navyakanu/PythonUITests/README.md

 5) If you are changing or updating browsers.json, restart docker image for selenoid, otherwise you docker would not recognise the environment

+6) Pull the video recorder

+            docker pull selenoid/video-recorder:latest-release

+How to run the tests?

+    ./run_test.sh --test_type=only